irhill/mosaic-design-system/src/components/avatar.md

     ### Live demo

     Below, you can find a live demo for an Avatar component.
-Use the drop-down menus and radio buttons to view the different Button Types and Variants.
+Use the drop-down menus and radio buttons to view the different Avatar Types and Variants.
   preview:
     variants:
       - template: